umutjohn/CENG501-Spring2022/Project_Tatar/Readme.md

 Parts related to how to solve ILP problem, corresponds the 3th step of the alghortim, was not clearly stated.
 Authors used  off-the shelf ILP solver to solve this problem.
 I extensively researched off the shelf ILP solver like LPSolve IDE or Python library like Pulp, but I did not utilize this ILP solver into this problem.
 So I decided to solve in house python code.
 But, I did not finish this submodule due to fallowing reasons :

-* 1 - Computations of kernel matrix (Phi1) has quadratic complexity and can be very challenging for large data set in terms of computational effort.
+* 1 - Computations of kernel matrix (Phi1) has quadratic complexity and can be very challenging for large data set in terms of computational effort.At each iteration Phi1 matrix is computed.
 * 2 - I could not find which off the shelf ILP solver was implmented in the Article.
 * 3 - I could not implement Step 3 in the alghortim due to conditional constraint and dynamic nature of the ILP problem.
 For sake of completness I would like to present  my uncomplete code in free format at this section such that: